 The majority of the study area is identified as natural hazard on Schedule 3 of the MOP.
 Natural hazards correspond with the floodplain of Cooksville Creek and overlap with most of the site.
-It is our understanding that, through consultation with CVC, the limits of the natural hazard have been established and the development limit of the proposed fill pad for the proposed townhouse units has been accepted in principal by CVC.

 2.4.3 Urban Forest Policies

 MOP polices pertaining to the urban forest are as follows: